OpenGradient/vanna-storage/tests/README.md

 2. Verify that mock data is present and correctly located.
 3. Ensure all dependencies are installed and up to date.
 4. Check for any changes in the main codebase that might affect the tests.
+5. Verify that the IPFS daemon is running and accessible.
+6. Check the API server logs for any error messages or unexpected behavior.